Missing Values Handling for Machine Learning Portfolios: Comparing Six Imputations using Six Return Forecasting Methods

-A second theme from Table \ref{tab:imp-fore-grid} is that ML-style methods often \emph{under}perform relative to simple OLS.
+A third theme from Table \ref{tab:imp-fore-grid} is that ML-style methods can \emph{under}perform relative to simple OLS.
 Moving across the columns of Table \ref{tab:imp-fore-grid}, outperformance relative to OLS is only seen using neural network forecasts.

 These results may be surprising, given that many papers tout the outperformance of machine learning methods (\citet{gu2020empirical,freyberger2020dissecting,simon2022deep}).
 However, they are consistent with these papers once one examines the details. \citet{gu2020empirical} find that applying PCR and GBRT to 94 predictors leads to returns that are not much larger than those obtained from applying linear regression to just three predictors. \citet{freyberger2020dissecting} and \citet{simon2022deep} both examine continuous non-linear models of returns, which are differ substantially from linear PCR models and the discontinuous GBRT models.